canonical/launchpad-manual/docs/developer/reference/services/build-farm.rst

 acquire an authentication token to be able to access a restricted set of URLs on the Internet via a proxy.
 This can either be a squid proxy or the :doc:`fetch service <fetch-service>`, determined by a ``use_fetch_service`` flag.
-Currently, only snaps can use the fetch service.
+Currently, the fetch service can only be used for building snaps, charms, rocks and sourcecraft packages.

 Builder regions are physically co-located and consist of machines of the same architecture family.